downvoteit/java-certification/README.md

 ## Additional info

-- Made in plain Windows notepad
+- Written in plain Windows notepad
-- Compiled and ran in Git bash commandline or using SourceCodeFileWatcher utility
+- Compiled and ran in Git bash commandline or using SourceCodeFileWatcher.java utility
-- Intellij was used to refactor SourceCodeFileWatcher
+- Intellij was used to refactor SourceCodeFileWatcher.java